Welcome to the Maryland Space Grant Consortium's website!

 - 2015-2016 Online Scholarship Application (deadline: May 15, 2015 Apply Now!

 - Pictures and Presentations GO!

-- Science Mission Directorate - Space Grant Internships for 2014 GO!
+- Science Mission Directorate - Space Grant Internships for 2015 GO!
+Coming Soon!

 MDSGC-supported students who have been working at internships in aerospace-related research this summer gave presentations on their results at the Morgan State University, School of Engineering Summer Research Symposium.
 Dr. Terry Teays, the Assistant Director, gave the keynote talk.
 Prizes, including a cash award provided by the Applied Physics Laboratory, were given for the best presentations.
 MDSGC student, Daniel Villalobos won first place, with his talk, AIRSPACES: Air-propelled Instrumented Robotic Sensory Platform(s) for Assateague Coastline Environmental Studies.
 Villalobos is a student at the University of Maryland College Park and was doing this research at the University of Maryland Eastern Shore.